RWS/studio-api-docs/apiconcepts/filetypesupport/loading_and_saving_the_settings_native.md

 ```
 ***

-Set the Property to the Values from the Settings Bundle
+## Save Properties to the Settings Bundle
---

-The base class also provides the ```SaveToSettingsBundle``` method, which is required to physically store the value of the properties in the bundle of the **.sdlproj* file.
+The base class provides the `SaveToSettingsBundle()` method to store property values in the bundle of the **.sdlproj* file.

-Here too, we create a settings group object based on ```ISettingsGroup``` by applying the ```GetSettingsGroup``` method to the settings bundle.

-Then we invoke the ```UpdateSettingInSettingsGroup``` method to save the settings into the physical representation.
-This method takes the settings group object, the setting name (string), the setting value, and the default value as parameters.
+Create a settings group object based on `ISettingsGroup` by calling `GetSettingsGroup()` on the settings bundle.
+Call `UpdateSettingInSettingsGroup()` to save settings to the physical representation.
+This method accepts the settings group object, the setting name (string), the setting value, and the default value as parameters.

 # [C#](#tab/tabid-7)
 ```cs